 Guna Indigenous Mythology: San Blas Is Not Only Beaches and Palm Trees

-Family international travelers often seek a combination of experiences and amenities that cater to the needs and preferences of both adults and children.
-Common things that family international travelers may seek are child friendly activities, ease of transportation, safety and a good dose of culture.
+Family international travelers often seek a combination of experiences and amenities that cater to both adults and children.
+Typical priorities include child-friendly activities, ease of transportation, safety, and a meaningful cultural dimension.

-Guna culture places a strong emphasis on the spiritual connection between humans and the natural world, so many of their mythological figures are tied to nature and the elements.
+Guna culture places a profound emphasis on the spiritual connection between humans and the natural world.
+Their oral storytelling traditions preserve a rich pantheon of deities and supernatural beings, many of whom are deeply linked to nature.

 Ibeorgun: Ibeorgun is the creator deity in Guna mythology.
 He is believed to have created the world and all living beings, including the Guna people.
 Ibeorgun is often depicted as a powerful and benevolent figure in Guna folklore.